Identifiability, the KL property in metric spaces, and subgradient curves: Trajectories for primal lower nice functions

-\pf The first two conclusions essentially appear in \cite{marcellin-thibault}, and the third conclusion appears in Theorem \ref{convergence}, all under the stronger conditions that $f$ is both bounded below and also primal lower nice throughout its domain.
-Here, we lose no generality in assuming those conditions.
-More precisely, we could first use Lemma \ref{restrict} to replace $f$ by a function that is primal lower nice and bounded below, and that is unchanged near the point $\bar x$.
-Since the original subgradient curve converges to $\bar x$, it coincides eventually with a subgradient curve for the new function. \finpf
+\pf The first two conclusions essentially appear in \cite{marcellin-thibault}, and the third appears in Theorem \ref{convergence}, all under the additional assumption that $f$ is bounded below and primal lower nice throughout its domain.
+More generally, we can apply Proposition~\ref{restrict} to replace $f$ by a function that is primal lower nice and bounded below, and that is unchanged near the point $\bar x$.
+The original subgradient curve converges to $\bar x$, so it coincides eventually with a subgradient curve for the new function. \finpf

 The proof of our main continuous-time result is now straightforward.